zinebfadili/pinata-java-sdk/Readme.md

 ## Remarks

-Please note that this version only supports IPFS peer addresses protocols that are handled in the [multiformats Protocol Java Implementation](https://github.com/multiformats/java-multiaddr).
+Please note that this version only supports IPFS peer addresses protocols and formats that are handled in the [Multiformats Java Implementation](https://github.com/multiformats/java-multiaddr).
 This means, for example, that addresses containing *p2p-webrtc-start* or in *Base1* are not supported.

 ## License